Hawaii State Flag

 History of the Hawaii Flag

-Hawaii is home to some of the most famous and renowned beaches for their beauty, white sand, and crystal clear waters.
+Hawaii is home to some of the worlds most beautiful white sand beaches with crystal clear waters.
 The most famous beach in Hawaii is Waikiki Beach.
-At the end of Waikiki is another very famous landmark (declared a USA national natural landmark) which is called "Diamond Head" and is an extinct volcano.
-It was named this due to the fact that traders believed that the crater had diamonds.
-Another famous landmark in Hawaii is the "USS Arizona Memorial" at Pearl Harbor.
-It is the burial place of 102 sailors and marines that lost their lives during the Japanese attack on Pearl Harbor on December 7th, 1941.
+An extinct volcano called, "Diamond Head" is another popular tourist destination which is located at the end of Waikiki.
+Another famous landmark in Hawaii is the "USS Arizona Memorial" at Pearl Harbor, which is the burial place of 102 sailors and marines who lost their lives during the Japanese attack on Pearl Harbor on December 7th, 1941.